rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 ![Local AMLS Experiment run](https://docs.microsoft.com/en-us/azure/machine-learning/preview/media/experimentation-service-configuration/local-native-run.png)

-### Lab 1: Execution - Local and Docker Container
+### Section 1: Execution - Local and Docker Container

-In this lab we create an experiment, examine its configuration, and run the experiment locally, using both a `local` compute and a `docker` compute.
+In this seciton we create an experiment, examine its configuration, and run the experiment locally, using both a `local` compute and a `docker` compute.
 We set up the experiment in Workbench, and then run all experiments from the command line interface (CLI)

 - Open Workbench and Create a new experiment using the Churn example.
 - Launch the Azure CLI.
 An easy way to launch the CLI is opening a project in Workbench and navigating to **File > Open Command Prompt**.